lexoyo/Monitoshi/readme.md

 back
-- store state
-- alerts (email, webhook)
-- 1 seule connection, ne pas reconnect a chaque fois
 - Router
 - del and enable take id instead of data
 - check if exist before add
 - suppr les vieux item non confirmés
 - list only in debug mode
 - front end
+- no more json, templates instead
+- all
+- webhook?

   Juste un formulaire avec